Texas Prenuptial Agreements Video Overview

 You can also deal with what is going to happen to the marital residence upon a divorce.
 Who is going to live there during the divorce process, and how long does the other party get to stay in that house?
 Does the house eventually get sold on the open market or does the home get awarded to one of the spouses in the divorce?

-These are just some of the provisions that you can consider in a prenuptial agreement.
+These are just some of the provisions that you can consider in a Texas prenup agreement.
 If you’re looking to enter into a prenuptial agreement or you need one reviewed, feel free to reach out to The Larson Law Office.
 We can be reached at 713.221.9088.